xAndaaz/ai-powered-regulatory-compliance-checker-for-contract/README.md

 ## 🤝 Contributing

-We welcome contributions to xAndaaz AI!
+Contributions are welcomed to this project!
 Whether it's bug reports, feature requests, code contributions, or documentation improvements, your help is highly valued.

 1.  **Fork the repository.**
 2.  **Create your feature branch:** `git checkout -b feature/AmazingFeature`